 The overshadowed little brother of the bleed builds when it comes to Dark Souls 3 Luck Build.
 Poison isn’t looked down upon but somewhat forgotten by most players simply because it isn’t as prevalent and easily attainable as bleed builds and has a smaller range of enemies affected by it, unlike bleed builds.

-When it comes to the weapons we can include in the build, there are only three that indeed come to mind and are deserving of honor.
+When it comes to the weapons I can include in the build, there are only three that indeed come to mind and are deserving of honor.
 The Rotten Ghru collection.

 They are the conventional curved sword, dagger, and spear with no unique weapon arts to their name.
 You can easily farm this full gear at the Farron Keep bonfire, where the death knights are roaming.